 Each blog post gives you an opportunity to rank for secondary and long-tail keywords that wouldn’t necessarily align with the intent of the main pages on your site.

 Blogs create opportunities to share news and updates with your loyal followers on social media—and drive them to your site.
-Every blog also gives you a regular source of new content to share on other content marketing channels like your newsletter.
+Every blog also gives you a regular source of new content to share on other content marketing channels like your e-mail list.

 Blogs further showcase your industry expertise and demonstrate to Google that your content is fresh.
 They work to enhance your SEO rankings in other ways too.
 Here’s how: They can increase the amount of time that your audience spends on your website, which also suggests to search engines that there is a lot of valuable information available that’s helping people answer their questions about a given topic.
 Blogs are an additional place to showcase other elements of your content marketing strategy like white papers, videos, infographics and more.